 During laparoscopy, fine instruments are used to apply heat, a laser, an electric current (diathermy), or a beam of special gas to the patches of tissue to destroy or remove them.

 Ovarian cysts, or endometriomas, which are formed as a result of endometriosis, can also be removed using this technique.

-The procedure is carried out under general anaesthetic, so you'll be asleep and won't feel any pain as it's carried out.
+The procedure is carried out under general anaesthetic, so you'll be asleep and will not feel any pain as it's carried out.

-Although this kind of surgery can relieve your symptoms and can sometimes help improve fertility, problems can return.
+Although this kind of surgery can help your symptoms and can sometimes help improve fertility, problems can return.
 Endometriosis is a long-term condition while you still have periods.
 The endometriosis tissue can regrow after surgery.

 Your surgeon may recommend taking a hormonal treatment after your surgery.
 Hormonal treatments are recommended for those with recurring endometrioma (chocolate cysts).

 A hysterectomy is a surgical procedure to remove the uterus (womb).
-You will not be able to have a child after a hysterectomy.
+You will not be able to carry a child after a hysterectomy.

 A hysterectomy is a major operation that will have a significant impact on your body.
 Deciding to have a hysterectomy is a big decision.
-Discuss it with your GP or gynaecologist.
+Discuss it with your doctor.

 Hysterectomies cannot be reversed.
-There is no guarantee the endometriosis symptoms won't return after the operation.
+There is no guarantee the endometriosis symptoms will not return after the operation.
 If the ovaries are left in place, the endometriosis is more likely to return.